Monolithic to Cloud Native:

 Slides & recording

-Slide deck (16:9 PDF) will be uploaded after the session.
+The slide deck (16:9 PDF, 25 slides) is available below.
 Recording will be posted to the Linux Foundation YouTube channel within ~2 weeks of the event.

 Mateen Ali Anjum — Staff DevOps Engineer, PhonoTech (Phono Technologies Inc.)